PaloAltoNetworks/terraform-google-swfw-modules/examples/vpc_peering_common_with_network_tags/README.md

 4. Check the output plan and confirm the apply.

-5. Check the successful application and outputs of the resulting infrastructure (number of resources can vary based on how many instances are defined in tfvars):
+5. Check the successful application and outputs of the resulting infrastructure:

 ```
 Apply complete!
 Resources: 115 added, 0 changed, 0 destroyed.
+(Number of resources can vary based on how many instances you push through tfvars)

 Outputs: